Tear Jerker: Live Action TV G to L

 - Ronnie keeping hold of Matt at the crime scene

-- Natalie struggling to keep it together before finally breaking down in the privacy of her office, Angie being all subdued and somber, and Alesha crying as she corrected herself to use the past tense when referring to Matt, "WAS a police officer."
+- Natalie just barely keeping it together before finally breaking down in the privacy of her office, Angie's subdued, somber demeanor, Alesha sadly gazing at Matt's empty chair, then later correcting herself to use the past tense when referring to him—". . .is a police officer. (pauses, then continues tearfully) Was a police officer"

 Life After People